tact-lang/pitaya/docs/SPECIFICATION.md

 This enables post-mortem analysis.
 Why did instance 3 fail after retries?
 Check its container, review Claude's session, understand the issue.

-The philosophy: be optimistic about recovery, transparent about failures, and pragmatic about partial success.
+Be optimistic about recovery, transparent about failures, and pragmatic about partial success.

 ## 7.4 Resume and Recovery